CloudM-Migrate/documentation/Engineering-Reference/ProjectAdvancedOptions.md

 Perform email addresses and domain replacements from the CSV file specified in 'Address Replacements' and do not attempt to perform replacements using any other method.

-Change Conditions: Turn on to only change address of users specified in the CSV under Address Replacements (.csv)
+Change Conditions: Turn on to only change address of users specified in the CSV under Address Replacements.

 ---
 ## Domain Replacement